 JOINING AIR FORCE ROTC FROM OTHER BRANCHES

-Members of other branches of the service wanting to join Air Force ROTC and pursue a commission as an Air Force Officer may apply for the Professional Officer Course Early Release Program (POC-ERP) or the Airman Scholarship and Commissioning Program (ASCP).
+Members of other service branches who want to join Air Force ROTC and pursue a commission as an Air Force Officer may apply for the Professional Officer Course Early Release Program (POC-ERP) or the Airman Scholarship and Commissioning Program (ASCP).
 Members applying for entry into Air Force ROTC must meet the requirements for the program to which they are applying and must obtain a conditional enlistment release from their service personnel system.

 Applicants are not authorized to pursue a second bachelor’s or graduate degree or apply if they are within one year of completing a bachelor’s degree.